KStepniowska/EuroPython2018/README.md

 # EuroPython2018
 Please find the slides from my talk "How You Can Use Open Source Materials to Learn Python &amp; Data Science".
-The talk has been orginaly performed at EuroPython 2018 in Edinburgh (July 26th, 2018).
+The talk has been orginally performed at EuroPython 2018 in Edinburgh (July 26th, 2018).

 You can think of this slides as a resource library and a limited guideline.